 Advantages of timber

-Constructing with FSCForest Stewardship Council (who accredit timber) timber (or another accreditation organisation such as PEFCProgramme for the Endorsement of Forest Certification.
+Constructing with FSCForest Stewardship Council (who accredit timber) see their database timber (or another accreditation organisation such as PEFCProgramme for the Endorsement of Forest Certification.
 See their web site) is potentially one of the greenest ways of building for several reasons.

 - Timber itself captures and locks up CO² as it grows and keeps it that way till the end of the building’s life, in fact until the timber is burnt or rots away when it releases the CO² into the atmosphere

 - Timber has a very low embodied energy.
 It basically consists of the energy to process the timber and deliver it.
 Even when imported it travels mainly by ship which is an advantage in terms of embodied energy.
 This contrasts sharply with the energy that goes into making bricks, blocks, metals, plastics etc. Embodied energy figures for timber are available on the ICE website.
 Typically timber is 8.65 MJ/Kg.
 However the figures on the ICE web site don’t differentiate between timber which on the one hand may have travelled thousands of miles and been kiln dried, and on the other hand may be locally grown timber used green such as with some types of oak frame.
 There don’t yet seem to be studies which compare the two.

 - It takes up very little of the wall thickness of a building compared with, say, blocks or brickwork so it allows more space for insulation.

 - Timber is structurally very efficient, especially when in the form of engineered timber.